tindleaj/tndl.me/content/blog/_index.md

 title = "Blog"
 +++

-Thoughts on programming, productivity, philosophy.
+Thoughts on things.
+Mostly programming, productivity, and philosophy.